Table of Contents

 |MRCP (magnetic resonance cholangiopancreatography)||This is noninvasive and does not involve radiation exposure.
 Fluids in the pancreatic ducts and the bile ducts are detectable on imaging as areas with high signal intensity, but no direct therapeutic intervention is possible.|

 Can you live without a pancreas?

 Medically, it is possible to survive after the complete removal of the pancreas.
-However, in the absence of the pancreas, body is incapable to produce digestive enzymes, insulin, and other hormones to digest food and control blood sugar levels.
-Thus, the patient develops diabetes and he has to completely rely on exogenous insulin supply and other medicines to maintain sugar levels.
+However, in the absence of the pancreas, the body is incapable of producing digestive enzymes, insulin, and other hormones to digest food and control blood sugar levels.
+Thus, the patient develops diabetes and must rely completely on an exogenous insulin supply and other medications to maintain blood sugar levels.